kundu/doc-rag/README.md

 The script will:
 - Process all new PDF files in the `pdf` directory
-- Skip already processed files
+- Extract and OCR text from both document content and images
+- Generate hierarchical embeddings
+- Extract semantic metadata
+- Store all information in the database
-- Show progress for each file
+- Show detailed progress and processing summaries
-- Display a summary table after processing
-- Perform a sample search

 3. Search through processed PDFs:
 ```python